How To Figure Square Feet Of A Roof

 Step-by-Step Guide: How to Figure Square Feet of a Roof

-Now let’s go through the actual process of measuring roof square footage.
+Now let’s go through the actual process of measuring roof square footage for a residential roof replacement

 Step 1: Measure the Base Area of the House